pacs.008.001.08 XSD schema and business logic

 </DbtrAgt>

-</CdtTrfTxInf>The official clearing system codes are defined in the ISO 20022 External Code Sets, specifically under the code set name ExternalClearingSystemIdentification1Code.
-This list is maintained by the ISO 20022 Registration Authority and is updated quarterly.
+</CdtTrfTxInf>Find the full list of clearing system codes in the ISO 20022 External Code Sets under ExternalClearingSystemIdentification1Code.
+The ISO 20022 Registration Authority updates this list quarterly.

-| Country | Code | System / Description | Format (Bank ID) |
+| Country | Code | System | Bank ID format |

 |---|---|---|---|